arabog/udacity_project_1/Readme.md

-# Deploy Static Website on AWS
+# Deploy Static Website on AWS using S3, CloudFront, and IAM Policy.